becheanucornel/6-Degrees-of-Freedom-Robot--Project/README.md

 ![Alt text](README/READMEPictures/GeomtricModelExample.png?raw=true "Geomtric Model Example")

 It is also important to mention that by having a geometrical description between the end effector and the base, we are a step closer to moving the robot where we want more easily, something we will discuss in the future.

+## Kinematics Model